 Loads the .top file format in the OpenMM system platform.
 The input files are generated using SMOG2 software with the flag -OpenSMOG.
 Details on how to create the files can be found in the SMOG2 User Manual.
-A tutorial on how to generate the inputs files for the default all-atom and C-alpha models can be found here.
+Tutorial on how to generate the inputs files can be found on the smog-server page, or here.

-Parameters Topfile (file, required) - Topology .top file format generated by SMOG2 software with the flag -0penSMOG.
-The topology file defines the interactions between atoms, except for the "Native Contacts" potential that is provided to OpenSMOG in the form of a .xml file.
+Parameters Topfile (file, required) - Topology .top file format generated by SMOG2 software with the flag -OpenSMOG.
+The topology file defines the interactions between atoms, but the "Contacts" and nonbonded potentials can be provided with the .xml file.
 (Default value: None).